-The site is located in southeast Oregon City, on the east side of S. Beavercreek Road in the southern portion of the Concept Plan area, and is comprised of three tax lots that total approximately 51.41 acres.
-It is currently zoned FU-10 by Clackamas County.
-The site is occupied by the Oregon City Golf Club, which includes a club house with associated parking and an 18-hole golf course.
-Two single-family homes and accessory buildings are also located on the site.
+The site is located in southeast Oregon City, on the east side of S. Beavercreek Road in the southern portion of the Concept Plan area, and is 63.82 acres currently zoned TBR by Clackamas County.
+The site is occupied by the Oregon City Golf Club.
 The eastern edge of the proposed annexation area is within a natural resource area associated near Thimble Creek and is undeveloped.
 Aside from the east edge, the topography is relatively flat, with slopes ranging from 1% to 8%.